 --env-file db-env.txt camunda/camunda-bpm-platform:latest

-The docker image already contains drivers for h2
+The docker image already contains drivers for h2, mysql, and postgresql.

 If you want to use other databases, you have to add the driver to the container